isar/isar/docs/docs/links.md

 # Links

-Links allow you to express relationships between objects — such as the author (User) of a Comment, or the Post the comment belongs to.
-You can express `1:1`, `1:n`, and `n:n` relationships with Isar links.
-Using links is less ergonomic than using embedded objects so you should use embedded objects whenever possible.
+Links allow you to express relationships between objects, such as a comment's author (User).
+You can model `1:1`, `1:n`, and `n:n` relationships with Isar links.
+Using links is less ergonomic than using embedded objects and you should use embedded objects whenever possible.

 Think of the link as a separate table that contains the relation.
-It's very similar to how SQL works but with a different feature set and API.
+It's similar to SQL relations but has a different feature set and API.

 ## IsarLink

-`IsarLink<T>` can contain no or one related object so it can be used to express a to-one relationship. `IsarLink` has a single property called `value` which holds the linked object.
+`IsarLink<T>` can contain no or one related object, and it can be used to express a to-one relationship. `IsarLink` has a single property called `value` which holds the linked object.

-Links are lazy so you need to explicitly tell the `IsarLink` to load or save the `value`.
+Links are lazy, so you need to tell the `IsarLink` to load or save the `value` explicitly.
 You can do this by calling `linkProperty.load()` and `linkProperty.save()`.

 :::tip
-It is recommended that the id property of the source and target collections of a link are non-final.
+The id property of the source and target collections of a link should be non-final.
 :::

 For non-web targets, links get loaded automatically when you use them for the first time.
 Let's start by adding an IsarLink to a collection: